 What can I expect to receive?

 Almost all individuals receive some form of funded services within six months.
 Depending on the level of priority needs and available funding, other requests may not be funded right away.
 If a service is not funded immediately, talk to a CLBC facilitator about other ways CLBC can help you access support and opportunities towards your goals (See the Connecting to Existing Community Supports page).
-If your family situation changes, and if needs change or become more urgent, an individual or family can
+If your family situation changes, and if needs change or become more urgent, an individual or family can request a review.

 When can I expect to receive a service?